 - 1. Gas leakage at the line regulator outlet when the adjusting screw of the line regulator is completely backed out. - 2.
 With no flow through the system (downstream valves closed and adjusting screw in) line pressure steadily increases above set pressure. - 3.
-Gas leakage from spring case (adjusting screw/knob end off regulator). - 4.
+Gas leakage from spring case (adjusting screw/knob end of regulator). - 4.
 Gas leakage from any joint. - 5.
 Excessive drop in working pressure with regulator flowing gas. - 6.
-Gas leakage from relief valve. - 7.
-Gas leakage from gauge - 8.
-Gauge does not return to zero when not under gas pressure - 9.
+Gas leakage from gauge - 7.
+Gauge does not return to zero when not under gas pressure - 8.
 Gauge does not consistently repeat the same reading. - 10.
 The system makes a noise or hums.

-If the switchover system seems to be using gas from the primary and reserve cylinders (pressure is decreasing on both inlet gauges at the same time), do the following:
+If the switchover system seems to be using gas from the primary and reserve cylinders (pressure is decreasing on both inlet gauges at the same time), please contact a CONCOA customer service personnel.
+Please be prepared to give the following: